Suspense accounts and error correction are popular topics for examiners because they test understanding of bookkeeping principles so well

 The bookkeeping system of Turner is not computerised, and at 30 September 20X8 the bookkeeper was unable to balance the accounts.
 The trial balance totals were:

-Nevertheless, he proceeded to prepare draft financial statements, inserting the difference as a balancing figure in the balance sheet.
-The draft profit and loss account showed a profit of $141,280 for the year ended 30 September 20X8.
+Nevertheless, he proceeded to prepare draft financial statements, inserting the difference as a balancing figure in the statement of financial position.
+The draft statement of profit or loss showed a profit of $141,280 for the year ended 30 September 20X8.

 He then opened a suspense account for the difference and began to check through the accounting records to find the difference.
 He found the following errors and omissions: